Imaginary scaling invariance of the one-loop effective potential: Abstract

 \section{Abstract}

-Recently, a hitherto unknown class of RG-stable relations between parameters of bosonic field theories have been identified and dubbed as the $r_0$ or ``GOOFy" symmetries.
-Here, 1-loop properties of the $r_0$ invariant 2-Higgs Doublet Model and a minimal symmetric model are discussed.
-It is concluded that the symmetry is present at the 1-loop provided the UV cut-off squared transforms non-trivially under $r_0$.
+Recently, a hitherto unknown class of renormalization group stable relations between parameters of bosonic field theories has been identified and dubbed as the $r_0$ or ``GOOFy" symmetries.
+Here, one-loop properties of the $r_0$ invariant two-Higgs doublet model and a minimal symmetric model are discussed.
+It is concluded that the symmetry is present at the one-loop provided the UV cutoff squared transforms nontrivially under $r_0$.
 The minimal model requires the presence of two real fields.